Skip to main content

 All directory path references reflect a default installation.
 Run all commands with superuser privileges, which can be obtained by using for example sudo.

-1. Copy the following files to /opt/snow directory on the computer:
+1. Copy the following files to the /opt/snow directory on the computer:

 • snowagent